 Implementing Safety Protocols

-Floridians getting back to work while following safety protocols can help keep the pandemic under control, which will then give businesses the opportunity to continue with recovery after being closed for weeks.
+Following safety protocols that adapt to current developments during the pandemic can help keep the spread of the disease under control which will then give businesses the opportunity to continue operating.
 Business owners and managers need to ensure that safety protocols such as social distancing, cleaning and disinfection, proper hand hygiene, and respiratory etiquette are observed for the safety of both the employees and customers.
-Using the latest monitoring checklists created specifically for the reopening of businesses during the COVID-19 pandemic can help employers and managers maintain safety and productivity.
-Review and download the appropriate checklists below that were created to help businesses during Florida reopening.
+Using the latest monitoring checklists created specifically for operating businesses during the COVID-19 pandemic can help employers and managers maintain safety and productivity in Florida.
+Review and download the appropriate checklists below.

 Please note that these checklists, while created with the latest best practices in mind, provide basic information only and are not intended to take the place of medical advice, diagnosis, or treatment.
 You should also seek your own professional advice to determine if the use of such checklists are permissible in your workplace or jurisdiction.

 Use this reopening checklist to help facility managers perform facility readiness assessments for reopening business after a lockdown.
 This checklist can help ensure that the facility is functional and policies are up-to-date with the latest COVID-19 guidelines to ensure the health and safety of employees and customers in Florida.

 Use this daily cleaning and personal hygiene inspection template while conducting regular cleaning inspections following CDC guidelines for cleaning and hygiene to prevent the spread of Covid-19.
 You can also use this template to assess if the different areas in the establishment are presentable, clean, organized, and sanitized using EPA-approved cleaning agents.